IBM-Cloud/python-iot-raspberry-pi/README.md

 ```

 The client requires a file ```/home/pi/device.cfg``` to exist.
-The org, auth-key, auth-token can be generated at https://internetofthings.ibmcloud.com/dashboard.
+The org, auth-key, auth-token can be generated at (sign into bluemix.net first) https://internetofthings.ibmcloud.com/dashboard.
 Click on API keys to generate one.

 The file should look like the following
 ```